mmf2311/netflix-clone-trial/README.md

 - Destroys all resources created in AWS.
 1. **Terraform Destroy**:
    - Destroys all infrastructure resources created by Terraform.
+2. **Delete ECR Repository**:
+   - Deletes the ECR repository to ensure all Docker images and the repository itself are removed.

 ## Network Architecture